piyush-agrawal6/Javascript-Interview-Questions/1-Intro/1-Intro.md

 #### Limitations of JavaScript

 - `Security risks`: JavaScript can be used to fetch data using AJAX or by manipulating tags that load data such as <img>, <object>, <script>.
 These attacks are called cross-site script attacks.
 They inject JS that is not part of the site into the visitor’s browser thus fetching the details.
-- `Performance`: JavaScript does not provide the same level of performance as offered by many traditional languages as a complex program written in JavaScript would be comparatively slow.
+- `Performance` : JavaScript does not provide the same level of performance as offered by many traditional languages as a complex program written in JavaScript would be comparatively slow.
 But as JavaScript is used to perform simple tasks in a browser, so performance is not considered a big restriction in its use.
-- `Complexity`: To master a scripting language, programmers must have a thorough knowledge of all the programming concepts, core language objects, and client and server-side objects otherwise it would be difficult for them to write advanced scripts using JavaScript.
+- `Complexity` : To master a scripting language, programmers must have a thorough knowledge of all the programming concepts, core language objects, and client and server-side objects otherwise it would be difficult for them to write advanced scripts using JavaScript.
-- `Weak error handling and type checking facilities`: It is a weakly typed language as there is no need to specify the data type of the variable.
+-  `Weak error handling and type checking facilities` : It is a weakly typed language as there is no need to specify the data type of the variable.
 So wrong type checking is not performed by compile.
+- `Richer interfaces` : You can use JavaScript to include such items as drag-and-drop components and sliders to give a Rich Interface to your site visitors.

+  ---

+#### JavaScript: Client side Vs Server side

+`Client side` programming includes any coding or computation or effects or animation or any sort of interaction your website performs with the user via browser .
+But server side programming is that which performs all the task in the server only .
+So the user is unaware of that.
+Few years ago JavaScript compilers were available only on the client machine (browsers).
+So java script was called as a client side scripting language.
+On the client side JavaScript is run by v8 engine (Google chrome).
+But now in the `server side` also JavaScript is used.
+The v8 engine (with some modifications to provide the server functionality) is also used in the servers to run js codes.
+So, in both cases the language is the same, only the environment is different.

+`Client Side JavaScript` is an extended version of JavaScript that enables the enhancement and manipulation of web pages and client browsers.
+In a browser environment , your code will have access to things provided only by the browser, like the document object for the current page, the window, functions like alert that pop up a message, etc. The main tasks of Client side JavaScript are validating input, animation, manipulating UI elements, applying styles, some calculations are done when you don't want the page to refresh so often.
+In web developing it's the browser, in the user's machine, that runs this code, and is mainly done in javascript .
+Also, this code must run in a variety of browsers.

+`Server Side JavaScript` is an extended version of JavaScript that enables back-end access to databases, file systems, and servers.
+Server side javascript, is javascript code running over a server local resources , it's just like C# or Java, but the syntax is based on JavaScript.
+A good example of this is Node.JS , with Node.JS you write javascript to program on the server side, and that code can be seen as normal C#, C, or any other server side language code.
+Moreover, with server-side code , you can still send javascript to the client-side, but there is a great difference between both, because the client side code is restricted to the clients machine resources, in terms of computing power and permissions.
+For example client-side javascript can't access the clients hard disk , while with server side you can access your server hard disk without any problem.
+The primary advantage to server-side scripting is the ability to highly customize the response based on the user's requirements, access rights, or queries into data stores.

   ---

 #### JavaScript can be added to your HTML file in two ways